Wednesday, November 19, 2014

 or glancing distractedly at something off-camera.

-Primed for Annie to be more of an event than a movie (it was one of the first films to charge a then-record $6 admission price), my first viewing was so ruled by my desire (need?) to like it, that I can't attest to really having seen the actual film at all.
+Primed for Annie to be more of an event than a movie (it was one of the first films to charge a then-record $6 admission price), my first viewing was so ruled by my desire (need?) to like it, that I couldn't attest to really having seen the actual film at all.
 As I recall it, my first look at Annie was an exhausting evening of willful self-deception and near-constant internal cheerleading.
-I laughed too loud and hard at bits of business that barely warranted a grin, and I gasped in delight at predictable plot developments which must have seemed ancient back in the day of Baby Peggy.
-My only reactions that weren't artificial and inappropriately oversize were to the showy musical numbers, which were indeed, pretty spiffy.
-Still, I'd literally worked up a sweat trying to stave off disappointment...all in an effort to convince myself that I was having a good time.
+I laughed too loud and hard at bits of business that barely warranted a grin, and I gasped in delight at predictable plot developments that must have seemed ancient back in the day of Baby Peggy.
+My only reactions that weren't artificial and inappropriately oversized were to the showy musical numbers, which were, indeed, pretty spiffy.
+Still, I'd literally worked up a sweat trying to stave off disappointment...all in an effort to convince myself that I was having a better time than I had.

 And the weird thing is, I really did have a good time.
 I just didn't have a great time, which is what I expected of a $40 million film that took two years to make.
 This leads me to ponder the double-edged sword of hype: when it comes to movie marketing, there's sell, and there's oversell...the former being when you give the public information, the latter is when you give them ammunition.